-Students are encouraged to determine a personal target from their EHCP / Student Passport and personal goals (things that are important to the student).
+During key worker time students are encouraged to determine a personal target from their EHCP / Student Passport and personal goals (things that are important to the student).

 Students are then encouraged to reflect on their progress towards this goal over the week.